cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 > [!IMPORTANT]
 > Setting the limit to a very high value can have a severe impact on the performance of the compiler.
 High values of the instruction limit might cause the code compilation to take minutes or even hours to complete.

-## Option `link-guards`

-Use the `link-guards` option to specify whether Mindcode should generate _guard code_ for linked variables.
-Possible values are:

-* `false`: Mindcode doesn't generate guard code.
-* `true` (the default value): Mindcode generates guard code for all linked variables except.

-For more details on guard code and rules for generating it, see [Guard code for linked variables](SYNTAX-1-VARIABLES.markdown#guard-code-for-linked-variables).

 ## Option `mlog-indent`

 Allows setting the length of an indenting prefix (the number of spaces) applied to the generated mlog code.
 Allowed values are `0` to `8`, where `0` disables the indenting entirely.
 The indenting level is derived from the nesting level of the corresponding source-code construct.